§2156.1. Requirements for issuance of a license

 I.(1) Any plumbing contractor who currently holds a Master Plumber License from

-the State Plumbing Board of Louisiana shall be exempt from any requirement for passage of
+the State Plumbing Board of Louisiana shall be exempt from any trade examination

-(2) Nothing in this Subsection shall be construed to permit plumbing contractors to
+(2) Nothing in this Section shall be construed to permit plumbing contractors to

 perform plumbing work without first complying with the licensure provisions of Chapter 16